How Much Does it Cost to Elope in 2025?

 Photo by Courtney Lynn

 There are so many places in this world you can elope to.
-In fact, we have vendors who specialize in elopements around the world because there is no limit on where you can elope
+In fact, we have vendors who specialize in elopements around the world because there is no limit on where you can elope.

 You can elope in your backyard and hold a virtual wedding ceremony with your friends and family, or you can travel to Hawaii and elope right before you enjoy your honeymoon together for two weeks!

-Since the limit on travel options are nonexistent, the cost of eloping becomes a little complex.
+Since the limit on travel options is nonexistent, the cost of eloping becomes a little complex.
 One couple can spend $50 on gas, while another couple can plan on spending $600 per plane ticket.

 Our best advice here is to decide where you’re going to elope and account for those travel expenses whether it be car rentals, flights, or train tickets.
 Consider all the travel you will need for your elopement adventure and add it into this category to better help you figure out your budget.